jhosuedeveloper/cs310-pa1-summer18/README.md

 - An image file, in svg format.
   - The image filename must be named **output.svg**
 - See [example output](#examples) below; your program must reproduce the same output.
+- [https://en.wikipedia.org/wiki/Scalable_Vector_Graphics](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics), i.e svg, files are supported by most modern web browsers.
+To visualize your results, for example, you can drag and drop to Google Chrome.

 ## Examples